By Mike Treen, Unite Union National Director

 Israeli regime until the full rights of the Palestinian people is guaranteed.

-Publication of the New Zealand Labour Letter is provided as a service to Labour by AIL of New Zealand Ltd.
+The New Zealand Labour Letter is published as a service to Labour by AIL of New Zealand Ltd.

 New Zealand Labour News